mcode/rems-admin/DockerDevSetupGuideForMacOS.md

 # DRLS-REMS-Docker-The Ultimate Guide to Running DRLS REMS for Local Development
-Repository to host root docker bundle config files for local development and publishing

 ## Purpose of this guide

-This document details the installation process for the dockerized version of the **Documentation Requirements Lookup Service (DRLS) REMS Workflow** system for Local Development, complete with file synchronization and server reloading.
-To achieve this functionality, this guide takes advantage of the docker-sync tool.
+This document details the installation process for the dockerized version of the **Documentation Requirements Lookup Service (DRLS) REMS Workflow** system for Local Development.
 Be aware that each component of DRLS has its own README where you will find more detailed documentation.
 This document **is not designed to replace those individual READMEs**.

 This document **is designed to take you through the entire set up process for DRLS using docker containers**.
 It is a standalone guide that does not depend on any supplementary DRLS documentation.